 I have always had a passion for creativity.
 I love painting, fixing things, building things, and working with my hands to make something that I know someone else would appreciate.
 When I was little, I would come home from school, and my Grandma would always bring me straight to the kitchen to help her.
 That was the spark that ignited my love of cooking.
 Over the years I have learned to cook many different things, but my absolute favorite thing to do is bake.
 Thus, I became a Pastry Chef.
 The pastry arts are more difficult than you would imagine as you must be precise with everything you do.
 Pastry can be a form of art itself when creating a sculpture made entirely of sugar.
 I pursued my passion, and what I would love is for this scholarship to allow someone else to do the same.

 As an educator for more than two decades, I know firsthand how important it is to make every effort to give youngsters the opportunity, support, and nourishment necessary to fulfill their dreams.
 As a child of immigrant parents, I know firsthand how powerful it is to have a dream and pursue it despite hardships.
 If we can ease someone's hardship and prevent the abandonment of a long-sought-after dream, we have done our job.
+When hope is to your right, and possibility to your left, going forward is easy.
+I believe this scholarship will give hope and the possibility to allow someone to move forward and upward, and become the star they were meant to be.

 I became a Central Ballerina at the age of 12 through 17 years old and was privileged to have the education and love for the arts in many forms.
 Due to the difficulties in my native country, I immigrated to the USA and tried in many ways to continue my love for the arts.
 I ended up becoming an early educator for over 25 years and shared a passion for education and arts.
 A professional chef and a mixology bartender and crafter in many ways.
 I knit, crochet, love music, and passionately love the outdoors and nature.
 Understanding that many talented future generations might need a hand to go forward, as a respectful fan of Sam, we have decided to start a scholarship in recognition of his love for the arts.
 Hopefully, this will become something that can open doors for many over the years.